PseudoDevs/IamGhost/bbmd1.md

-Last updated: 2024-06-20 06:35:44
+Last updated: 2024-06-20 06:36:17
-Random Quote: I cost a girl her life because I was afraid to love her - Clay Jensen
+Random Quote: Lucas: "Mike's not gonna like it."Dustin: "Last time I checked our party is not a dictatorship, it's a democracy." - Dustin Henderson